 If your trip to Phoenix includes kids, knowing the best restaurants for them makes everyone a lot happier.
-Here's a list of seven of the best options in and around Phoenix that will be a fun experience for both you and the kids.
+Here's a list of six of the best options in and around Phoenix that will be a fun experience for both you and the kids.
 Most of these have children's menus and prices, along with food that adults will like, too.
 You'll find pizza, burgers of all kinds, ice cream treats, comfort food, and the biggest Wurlitzer organ in the world.

 This steakhouse is in a simulated western town in Chandler, and you can only eat there during signature and holiday events as listed on Rawhide's calendar.
 It's a bit touristy and not cheap when you add up all the little admissions to the attractions, but the kids will have a good time.

 Sweet Tomatoes is home to a salad and pasta bar, and kids like it because they can pick just what they want to eat.
 They will likely also love the focaccia and frozen yogurt for dessert.
 Sweet Tomatoes has several locations in the Phoenix area.

 If your kids love burgers, they will love Fuddruckers, where you can get burgers of various sizes with a whole buffet of toppings and condiments.
 The toppings are serve-yourself, and kids enjoy building their own burger tower.
 Fresh-baked buns in-house and scrumptious fries seal the deal.
 Fuddruckers has several restaurants in the Phoenix metro area.

 Culver's has burgers, too, but they are smashed flat, not thick and grilled.
 It also has some of the best frozen custard around, and that makes just about every kid happy.
 Kids meals include a free scoop of frozen custard for dessert.
 Along with frozen custard, Culver's makes a mean milkshake, malt, and old-fashioned root beer float.
 Culver's has locations all over the Phoenix area.